Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

     - Rename within Alluxio is fast because it is a metadata operation
     - An asynchronous persist task is launched
 1. Job completes to the user
-1. Write final output to object store
+1. Asynchronously write final output to object store
     - Data is written to object store slowly

-Overall, a copy and delete operation in the object store is saved, and the slow portion of writing to the object store is moved off the critical path.
+Overall, a copy and delete operation in the object store is avoided, and the slow portion of writing to the object store is moved off the critical path.

 In some cases, the compute framework's commit protocol involves multiple renames or temporary files.